gkorpal/gkorpal.github.io/_pages/about.md

 | ![cs.png](https://gkorpal.github.io/images/cs.png) |
 |:--:|
-The Realm of Cryptography (taken from Zach Weinersmith's webcomic ["I propose this as a new rhetorical tactic against people who think anything is complete patternless and inscrutable"](https://www.smbc-comics.com/comic/soul-2)): Elliptic curves have been crucial for the development of cryptography.
+The Realm of Elliptic Curve Cryptography (taken from Zach Weinersmith's webcomic ["I propose this as a new rhetorical tactic against people who think anything is complete patternless and inscrutable"](https://www.smbc-comics.com/comic/soul-2)): Elliptic curves have been crucial for the development of cryptography.
 Initially, [in 1985](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography), we just exploited the group structure of their points to come up with cryptography protocols based on Discrete Logarithm Problem.
 Later, [in 2000](https://en.wikipedia.org/wiki/Pairing-based_cryptography), we modified the bilinear pairings defined on their torsion points and designed various protocols based on computational Diffie-Hellman problem.
 Then, [in 2009](https://en.wikipedia.org/wiki/Supersingular_isogeny_key_exchange), graphs whose vertices are (isomorphism classes of) supersingular elliptic curves and whose edges are isogenies between those curves were introduced to design protocols for post-quantum cryptography. |